-This is a pressing reality in Latin America because the past few decades have been saturated with so many changes that have been pivotal for the life and development of our countries.
+This is a pressing reality in Latin America because the past few decades have been saturated with so many changes that have been pivotal for the life and development of our countries14.
 The actual process of globalization has accentuated the social polarization which has existed Latin America for centuries.
 The social differences have been accentuated and, each time, have shown the gap between incalculable opulence and absolute misery.
 Political, economic and social instability can be seen even in democracies, along with an increase in unemployment, the growth of illegitimate markets, an increase in demographic problems, heightened poverty levels and the contingency of traditional politics are only a few elements that play into the new Latin American panorama.

 In our countries, to mention a few specific instances, one marked difference is the coexistence of rural and urban societies forming a single region.
 Developmental models have fostered urbanization and the population has migrated from the country to the city, which has surpassed the State's capacities and left serious social problems.
-In his analysis of this reality, Escobar mentioned that "one of the most serious phenomenons in the urban jungle is the precarious condition of abandoned teens and children, victims of familial disintegration, drugs and violence, seedbeds of delinquency",15.
+In his analysis of this reality, Escobar mentioned that "one of the most serious phenomena in the urban jungle is the precarious condition of abandoned teens and children, victims of familial disintegration, drugs and violence, seedbeds of delinquency"15.

 In this situation, Christian compassion has constituted an indispensable element for the development of mission.
-Positively, it has generated, from the gestation of evangelical perspective, a sort of holistic mission projects to meet growing social needs.
-But, on the other hand, this reality has also become a cultural medium for the propagation of Prosperity Theology, which has taken advantage of harsh necessity and the typical consumer addiction.
-Our generation has offered a multifaceted gospel that has adjusted more to egocentric expectations than to the Kingdom.
+Positively, it has generated, from the evangelical perspective, the gestation of a series of holistic mission projects to meet growing social needs.
+But, on the other hand, this reality has also become a cultural medium for the propagation of Prosperity Theology, which, taking advantage of harsh necessity and the consumer addiction typical of our generation, has offered a mutilated gospel that has adapted more to egocentric expectations than to the demands of the Kingdom.